- Doctors & Departments

 Using milk as a recovery fuel will also boost your athlete’s calcium and vitamin D intake.
 You might be surprised to know that vitamin D deficiency among our children is becoming increasingly more common.
 Vitamin D deficiency can have a serious effect on growing bones and bone strength later in life.

 Not necessarily.
 While they are almost always more expensive than milk, some products contain more than you bargained for, including caffeine, herbs, mega doses of vitamins and even contaminants such as melamine and lead.
-If you find that your athlete prefers one of these supplement beverages, be sure to read the label and choose wisely.
+If you find that your athlete prefers supplement beverages, be sure to read the label and choose wisely.

 Finally, if your child is milk allergic or intolerant other milks are available.
 Examples of these include fortified soy or almond milk.
 However, additional protein is needed to match that of cow’s milk.
 This can be supplied by a small handful of nuts, for example.